mdbauer/my-site/content/publication/robust-bond-risk-premia/index.md

 +++
-title = "Interest Rates Under Falling Stars" date = 2019-07-22 draft = false
+title = "Robust Bond Risk Premia" date = 2017-09-22
+draft = false
+featured = true

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
-authors = ["Michael D. Bauer", "Glenn D. Rudebusch"]
+authors = ["Michael D. Bauer", "James D. Hamilton"]

+# Publication type.
 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "American Economic Review" publication_short = ""
+publication = "*Review of Financial Studies*" publication_short = ""

 # Abstract and optional shortened version.
-abstract = "Macro-finance theory implies that trend inflation and the equilibrium real interest rate are fundamental determinants of the yield curve.
-However, empirical models of the term structure of interest rates generally assume that these fundamentals are constant.
-We show that accounting for time variation in these underlying long-run trends is crucial for understanding the dynamics of Treasury yields and predicting excess bond returns.
-We introduce a new arbitrage-free model that captures the key role that long-run trends play for interest rates.
-The model also provides new, more plausible estimates of the term premium and accurate out-of-sample yield forecasts." abstract_short = ""
+abstract = "A consensus has recently emerged that variables beyond the level, slope, and curvature of the yield curve can help predict bond returns.
+This paper shows that the statistical tests underlying this evidence are subject to serious small-sample distortions.
+We propose more robust tests, including a novel bootstrap procedure specifically designed to test the spanning hypothesis.
+We revisit the analysis in six published studies and find that the evidence against the spanning hypothesis is much weaker than it originally appeared.
+Our results pose a serious challenge to the prevailing consensus." abstract_short = ""

 # Featured image thumbnail (optional)